magma1447/energy-storage-analyzer/README.md

 # energy-storage-analyzer
 A tool to analyze existing energy data to see how much money an energy storing system would have saved.

 Note that this is based on historical data, that you must have.
-And also of course historical prices.
+And also of course historical prices, which you'll also have to provide.
 This doesn't tell the whole truth about the future.

 # Usage
 `python3 -m analyzer.main sample-data/partial-year2.json.gz`